 Shortcomings in balloting and notification procedures have historically provided the most fruitful source of legal challenges to industrial action.
-Although recent judicial decisions have generally become more "union friendly" - suggesting that Courts will only grant an injunction to stop industrial action on the basis of shortcomings in the constituency balloted by the union if they are satisfied that the union has acted in bad faith - it still remains beneficial to scrutinise the legislation and assess whether the union has complied, especially since the Trade Union Act 2016 imposed yet further obligations on unions.
+Although recent judicial decisions have become more "union friendly" - suggesting that Courts will only grant an injunction to stop a strike on the basis of shortcomings in the constituency balloted by the union if they are satisfied that the union has acted in bad faith - it still remains beneficial to scrutinise the legislation and assess whether the union has complied.
 A non-exhaustive list of potential defects includes:

-- Balloting members in circumstances where the union knows those individuals cannot possibly be induced to strike (e.g. because the union has information in its possession showing that they will have left employment before the first date of any strike action). - Conversely, excluding from the ballot members who will be included in the strike call.

-- Failing to provide sufficiently detailed or specific information to the employer about the employees who are to be balloted and induced to strike. - Failing to notify the employer and those balloted of the result as soon as reasonably practicable after it is communicated (and failing to provide certain categories of information about the result).
+- > Balloting members in circumstances where the union knows those individuals cannot possibly be induced to strike (e.g. because the union has information in its possession showing that they will have left employment before the first date of any strike action). - > Conversely, excluding from the ballot members who will be included in the strike call. - > Failing to provide sufficiently detailed or specific information to the employer about the employees who are to be balloted and induced to strike. - Failing to notify the employer and those balloted of the result as soon as reasonably practicable after it is communicated (and failing to provide certain categories of information about the result).